Chief Murinye Biography, Politics - Pindula, Local Knowledge

 |−

-'''Chief Murinye''' (born Ephias Munodawafa) is a Zimbabwean traditional chief.
-He is most known for his criticism of the corruption in Zanu-PF and government.
+'''Chief Murinye''' (born Ephias Munodawafa) is a Zimbabwean traditional chief in Masvingo.
+He is most known for his criticism of the corruption in Zanu-PF and the government in 2021.

 |+

-'''Chief Murinye''' (born Ephias Munodawafa) is a Zimbabwean traditional chief .
-He is most known for his criticism of the corruption in Zanu-PF and government .
+'''Chief Murinye''' (born Ephias Munodawafa) is a Zimbabwean traditional chief in Masvingo.
+He is most known for his criticism of the corruption in Zanu-PF and the government in 2021.

 |−